ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-inbound-warehouse-flow.md

 When items are received in the warehouse, the user who is responsible for receiving releases the source document, such as a purchase order or an inbound transfer order, to signal to warehouse workers that the received items can be put away in inventory.
 Alternatively, the user creates inventory put-away documents for individual order lines, in a push fashion, based on specified bins and quantities to handle.

 ### 2: Create Inbound Request
 When the inbound source document is released, an inbound warehouse request is created automatically.
-It contains references to the source document type and number and is not visible to the user.
+Obsahuje odkazy na typ a číslo zdrojového dokladu a není pro uživatele viditelný.

 ### 3: Create Inventory Put-Away
 On the **Inventory Put-away** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on inbound warehouse requests.
 Alternatively, the inventory put-away lines are already created, in a push fashion, by the user who is responsible for the source document.